Reena0609/CSA0838-PYTHON-PROGRAMMING/README.md

 20. program to find average of 5 subjects and grades
 21. Program for regular experssion
 22. program to find the area of water container
-25. Program for sorted string vowels
+23. Program for sorted string vowels
-26. Program for replacement of characters
+24. Program for replacement of characters
-27. Program for share trading
+25. Program for share trading
-28. program for mirror image
+26. program for mirror image
-29. program for good pairs
+27. program for good pairs
-30. Program for Binary addition
+28. Program for Binary addition
-31. Program for merge sorted list
+29. Program for merge sorted list
-32. Program for projecting
+30. Program for projecting
-33. Program for permutations
+31. Program for permutations
-34. Program for finding min Jumpings
+32. Program for finding min  no of Jumpings
-35. Program for anagrams
+33. Program for anagrams
-36. Program to min operations
+34. Program to min operations
-37. Program deleting characters
+35. Program deleting characters
-38. Program to convert roman to integers
+36. Program to convert roman to integers
-39. Program for string 1-index
+37. Program for string 1-index
-40. Program for scramble string
+38. Program for scramble string
-41. Program to find minimum no of steps
+39. Program to find minimum no of steps
-42. Program to find many numbers smaller than current number
+40. Program to find many numbers smaller than current number
-43. Program for student users in college
+41. Program for student users in college
-44. Program to find valid palindrome
+42. Program to find valid palindrome